Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

 For a more general version of this result, see Theorem \ref{thm:bdd of weak pcy fibration}.
-By combining Theorem \ref{thm: finite coeff bdd in codim 1} with the technique from \cite{birkarSingularitiesFanoFibrations2023}, we establish the boundedness in codimension one for polarized log Calabi-Yau fibrations with arbitrary real coefficients for $B$.
-However, we assume the ampleness of $H - N$.
+By combining Theorem \ref{thm: finite coeff bdd in codim 1} with the technique from \cite{birkarSingularitiesFanoFibrations2023}, we establish the boundedness in codimension one for polarized log Calabi--Yau fibrations with arbitrary real coefficients for $B$.
+However, we need to assume the ampleness of $H - N$ due to a technical reason.